UTC Leadership Development Initiative

 Sessions will be facilitated by experienced leaders who have been asked to choose a leadership topic of special concern and interest to them, giving participants the chance to network with leaders at all levels and to learn from their unique insights informed by experience within the context of our own university.

 Chancellor Grady Bogue kicked off the initiative on January 30th of 2013 with an engaging 90-minute leadership seminar on A Vision of the Leadership Role: Transforming Cultures of Blame into Cultures of Responsibility.
 Other sessions in the series have been presented by UT system and UTC leaders.
 Additional UTC leaders preparing leadership sessions for the series include:

-- Richard Brown – Executive Vice Chancellor of Finance, Operations, and Information Technology
+- Richard Brown – Executive Vice Chancellor of Finance and Administration

 - Chuck Cantrell – Associate Vice Chancellor of Communication and Marketing